 The Seattle Journal for Social Justice requires a two-year commitment by its members.
 Members are initially selected at the end of their first year according to an application and interview procedure.
 After one year of service, members may apply to serve on the Board of Editors of the SJSJ for the second year of their service.
 All members of the SJSJ must be law students who are in good standing.
 No person may serve who is also a present member of Law Review.
 No person may serve as either Editor-in-Chief or Managing Editor of the SJSJ who is performing a full-time (or substantially full-time) judicial or other externship.

 Second year students who are members of SJSJ ordinarily receive one academic credit for the year unless he/she produced a publishable note or comment, in which case the student could elect to receive a total of 3 academic credits for the year.
 In their third or fourth year, all students who are active members of the journal shall receive 1 academic credit.
 Students with substantial editorial responsibilities (usually members of the editorial board) who fulfill those duties may receive 3 credits.
 Those students who hold the most senior editorial positions may receive 4 credits.
 Credit must be applied in the academic year in which it is earned.
-You may only register for Seattle Journal for Social Justice Credit in person at the Office of the Registrar.
+Eligible students may email firstname.lastname@example.org to request registration.